The British Shorthair cat is very peculiar breed indeed.

 They are short and fluffy; they are round and cute; they are incredibly affectionate.

 There is a meager number of British Shorthair cats that might be an exception to this strict no-picking-up, no-hugging rule.
 Such exceptions do exist but are quite rare.
 Typically, your British Shorthair will shy away from physical contact.
-It might let you cuddle with it, but it certainly hates being picked up.
+It might let you cuddle with it, but it certainly isn’t fond of being picked up.

-Here is what happens when you pick your British Shorthair up:
+Here is what happens when you pick your British Shorthair:

-It will do stiff, unlike other cats who curl up and start purring, your British Shorthair will start squirming and will try to leap off of your arms.
+It will go stiff.
+Unlike other cats who curl up and start purring, your British Shorthair will start squirming and will try to leap off of your arms.

-So, all in all, don’t expect your British Shorthair to be a cuddly little kitty who would curl up in your lap and stay there for hours.
+Don’t expect your British Shorthair to be a cuddly little kitty who would curl up in your lap and stay there for hours.
 The highest level of proximity that your British Shorthair will endure for you is a tummy rub and a brief cuddle.
 No hugging, no holding, and no picking up are allowed in the British Shorthair world.
-If you force your British Shorthair to snuggle with you, it will not end well.
+If you force your cat to snuggle with you, it will not end well.

 Even though this breed is famous for holding its composure and being extremely tolerant, it will start hating you low-key if you force it to snuggle with you.